-9.1 The Annual General Meeting of the club shall be held each year on a date falling within the period 1st October and 30th November.
-The date for the Annual General Meeting shall be fixed by the Committee.
+9.1 The Annual General Meeting of the Club shall be held each year on a date falling within the period 1st October and 30th November The date, time and venue for the Annual General Meeting shall be fixed by the Committee.

 9.2 The purpose of the Annual General Meeting is to transact the following business:

-9.2.3 to remove and elect the independent examiner (who must not be a member of the Committee or a member of the family of a member of the Committee) or confirm that he remain in office.
+9.2.3 to remove and elect the independent examiner (who must not be a member of the Committee or a member of the family of a member of the Committee) or confirm that he/she remain in office;

 9.2.5 to decide on any resolution which may be duly submitted in accordance with Rule 9.3